-Subsequently, these clients, for whom OptionSellers placed trades, now owe over $35 million to the brokerage firm to cover the negative equity brought on by the fund’s mismanagement.
+Subsequently, these clients now owe over $35 million to the brokerage firm.
+This is to cover the negative equity brought on by the fund’s mismanagement.
 That is above and beyond the complete loss of their principal.

 Experts agreed – too risky